SpineModel/spinemodel.github.io/_posts/2016-03-16-introduction.md

 If you'd prefer to read about it, we've done our best to explain the model below, and for the TLDRs, [a stripped down version is here](/explanation/concise/).

+If you would like to attend a practical 1-day workshop in your city, please let us know [here](/workshops/citysurvey/).

 # Introduction

 In a work context, maintaining a shared perception of the way things currently are, and agreement on the way they should be is a Hard Problem.